Games for two year olds: these are the 26 best toddler games

 “The best games for 2-year-olds are those in which they make something themselves, usually with a parent, an older child or another adult”

-This can also be making your own game with, for example, a tea set, rolling balls around or building with square wooden blocks.
+This can also include making your own game with, for example, a tea set, rolling balls around or building with square wooden blocks.

-All open-ended items, such as blocks or the beautiful wooden toys from Grimm, give toddlers the opportunity to create without rules.
+Any open-ended items, such as blocks or Grimm's beautiful wooden toys, give toddlers the opportunity to create without rules.

 Games shouldn't be right or wrong at this age, they should just be fun.
 Your child wants to feel free.